 If you have been vomiting or find yourself feeling a little queasy, opt for the BRAT Diet.

 I learned about the BRAT Diet about 15 years ago in Nursing School.
-Since them, it has come in really handy not just in helping patients but applying in my own life.
-Side note, is a life-saver when the kids have a stomach bug.
+Since then, it has come in really handy not just in helping patients but applying in my own life.
+It is also a life-saver when the kids have a stomach bug.

 BRAT stands for (Bananas, Rice, Applesauce, Toast).
 These foods help replace nutrients your body needs and had been lost by vomiting.
-For instance, bananas are high in the vitamin potassium.
+For instance, bananas are high in potassium.

-At the same time these bland foods don’t irritate your stomach which are great at helping ease nausea/vomiting and helping keep food down.
+At the same time, these bland foods don’t irritate your stomach which is great at helping ease nausea/vomiting and helping keep food down.

 Remember that the Brat Diet is only a temporary remedy as it lacks important nutrients and minerals for daily nutrition.
 So, if your morning sickness is severe please contact your doctor.